inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

    *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This to be explained to user in ? button.*

+DOCUMENTATION COMPLIANCE FLOORPLAN

+1. if all three DReaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have been completed since 00:00 today, then label patient as 'missing DReaMING Documentation'
+2. if any of 'fluid intake', 'diet intake' or 'moblisation acheived' flowsheets have been completed since 00:00 today, do not label.

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)

  Daily POM DrEaMing Documentation